perseas/Pyrseas/docs/dbobject.rst

 A :class:`DbSchemaObject` is derived from :class:`DbObject`.
 It is used as a base class for objects owned by a schema and to define certain common methods.
-This is different from the :class:`~pyrseas.schema.Schema` that represents the schema itself.
+This is different from the :class:`~pyrseas.schema.Schema` that represents the schema (Postgres namespace) itself.

 .. autoclass:: DbSchemaObject